Eymenone/OrionBot/README.md

 # OrionBot

-Get up and running with Claude, GPT, Gemini, Llama, and other models through a native Windows desktop app — no browser tab, no localhost.
+Get up and running with Claude, GPT, Gemini, Llama, and other models through a native Windows desktop app —

 > **Note:** This is a demo / preview build, not the final product.
 Things will change.
 NVIDIA NIM and OpenRouter have been tested; the local-model (Ollama / LM Studio) path has not been tested yet — use it at your own discretion for now.